Lemon sole

 A highly prized flat fish with a distinctive delicate flavour and white meat.

-Little is known about lemon sole stocks and there are no restrictions on the amount of lemon sole being caught in our area so it is at risk of over fishing.
-Net caught lemon sole is more sustainable than trawl caught.
+Little is known about lemon sole stocks in our area and there are no restrictions on the amount of lemon sole being caught so it is at risk of over fishing.
 There are many alternative species that are more sustainable.
-Landings to Cornish ports have increased from 400tones in 2011 to over 600 tonnes in 2013.
+In the Eastern English channel the latest research shows that fishing is at sustainable levels, with a recent decrease in biomass, however there is no advice in Cornish waters.
+Until there is better scientific study of this stock it is cannot recieve a good sustainability rating.

 1, 2 and 3 are recommended, Fish to avoid are rated 5.